 Now you just have to figure out a way to pollinate those covered flowers.
 Some plants (tomatoes, beans, peppers, chicory, endive, and peas) are largely self-pollinators.
 Gently shake these plants to help distribute the pollen.
 Lettuce can self-pollinate, but it does better with the help of bumble bees.

 Other plants will need you to pollinate them.
 Grab a small artists’ paintbrush or Q-tip and gently touch the stamen on the male flower.
 Then, touch the pistil of the female flower.
 Some flowers have the male and female parts on the same flower, but the process is the same.
 Make sure you use a new Q-tip or clean the brush when pollinating more than one variety of the same cultivar.
 Re-cover the flowers so they aren’t susceptible to further pollination.
-Learn more about hand pollination here.
+Read our article on hand pollination to learn more.

 If a physical barrier isn’t your style, try different planting times.
 One way to do this is to plant similar varieties at intervals so they do not flower all at once.
 Easy, if you live somewhere with a long growing season, more difficult if your growing season is short.
 Some gardeners prefer combining these two methods by planting in intervals, but using a physical cover during the time when the flowering overlaps.